andreasranzmaier/TIS3-Fitzgerald/docu/Docu.md

 * **Remainder (residuals)**
   Contains short-term fluctuations and noise after removing trend and seasonality.

+Shows that the trend is going up in the recent years.
+It looks to be quite seasonal.

 ### Interpretation and Implications for Modeling

 The diagnostics suggest that: